MicrosoftDocs/security/operations/ingest-data-sources.md

         1. Ingesting security alerts into Sentinel enables it to be the "central pane of incident management" across the environment.

-        2. Incident investigation starts in Sentinel and should continue in the M365D or Defender for Cloud, if deeper analysis is required.
+        2. Incident investigation starts in Sentinel and should continue in the Microsoft 365 Defender or Defender for Cloud, if deeper analysis is required.

     4. Microsoft Defender for Cloud Apps Alerts.